contentful/apps/apps/sap-commerce-cloud/README.md

 ### Set development ENV

-Copy the contents of .env.development.sample into a new file called .env.development
+Copy the contents of .env.development.sample into a new file called .env.development (calls to SAP will only work from localhost with this added)

 #### `npm run start`